 Your Star Surf Camps Crew

 Did you know that, according to an Australian study, each year, rip currents kill more surfers and beach holidaymakers than cyclones, bushfires, floods and shark attacks together?
-Read more in our blog here.
+Read more in our blog on Beach Safety here.